timepasser00/plant-leaf-disease-detection/README.md

 # plant-leaf-disease-detection

-Note : I have removed the api keys.
+Note : I have removed the api keys from config.py